North Carolina vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 - North Carolina's games this year have gone over the point total two times in three opportunities (66.7%).

-- When North Carolina records more than 17.7 points, it is 2-0 against the spread and 2-0 overall.
+- North Carolina is 2-0 against the spread and 2-0 overall in games when it puts up more than 17.7 points.

-- In games that North Carolina amasses over 285.7 yards, the team is 2-1 against the spread and 2-1 overall.
+- When North Carolina piles up over 285.7 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year, the Tar Heels have turned the ball over five times, while the Yellow Jackets have forced five.
+- The Tar Heels have five giveaways this season, while the Yellow Jackets have five takeaways .

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.